Java News Roundup: JDK 20 RC1, Open Liberty, Micronaut, Helidon, Hibernate, Groovy, Grails

 JDK 20

-Build 18 of the JDK 20 early-access builds was also made available this past week, featuring updates from Build 17 that include fixes to various issues.
-Further details on this build may be found in the release notes.
+Build 33 of the JDK 20 early-access builds was made available this past week, featuring updates from Build 32 that include fixes to various issues.
+More details on this build may be found in the release notes.

-For JDK 20, developers are encouraged to report bugs via the Java Bug Database.
+For JDK 20 and JDK 21, developers are encouraged to report bugs via the Java Bug Database.

 Spring Framework

-On the road to Spring Cloud 2022.0.0, codenamed Kilburn, the fifth milestone release has been made available featuring updates to version 4, milestone 5 versions of Spring Cloud sub-projects such as Spring Cloud Consul, Spring Cloud Gateway, Spring Cloud OpenFeign and Spring Cloud Commons.
-Spring Cloud Netflix 4.0.0-M1 features a dependency upgrade to Eureka 2.0.0 that allows Spring Cloud Netflix to be compatible with the upcoming GA releases of Spring Framework 6.0 and Spring Boot 3.0.
+Spring Cloud 2022.0.1, codenamed Kilburn, has been released that ships with corresponding point releases of Spring Cloud sub-projects such as Spring Cloud Function, Spring Cloud Commons and Spring Cloud Gateway.
+This release is compatible with Spring Boot 3.0.2.
 More details on this release may be found in the release notes.

 Quarkus